awsdocs/amazon-elasticache-docs/doc_source/redis/Migration-Verify.md

 + You can check that for the ElastiCache replica has an **online** state by running the `INFO` command on your Redis on EC2 instance\.
 Doing this also provides information about replication lag\.
 + Verify low client output buffer by using the [CLIENT LIST](https://redis.io/commands/client-list) Redis command on your Redis on EC2 instance\.

 After the migration is complete, the ElastiCache cluster shows the status of **in\-sync**\.
 This status means that all data is now replicated\.
-The data is in sync with any new writes coming to the master node of your Redis instance\.
+The data is in sync with any new writes coming to the primary node of your Redis instance\.